scoyne2/data-manager/README.md

 # Data Manager

-## Deploy Locally
+## Deploy Containers Locally
-From the root of the project run: `docker-compose up`
+From the root of the project run: `make deploy_containers`

 ### Front End
 In your browser navigate to http://localhost:3000/

 ### GraphQLAPI
 In your browser navigate to http://localhost:8080/sandbox

-### Database
-To access the db once its running:
-Get the container ID: `docker ps -f "name=postgres"` Access the container, replaceing CONTAINER_ID: `docker exec -it CONTAINER_ID /bin/bash` Bring up psql commands: `psql -U postgres`

 ## Database Admin
 In your browser navigate to http://localhost:5050/